tylergross97/pdx_somatic_variant_calling/README.md

    - Perform somatic copy number analysis
    - Add public dataset for users to test the pipeline on
    - Allow for a sample sheet for input files
+   - Converting each process to a module and calling modules in the main.nf script

 ## Citations